Categories:Vegetable Hints & Tips

 These radishes are generally marketed in bunches of three or four roots for the small variety and one to three roots for the larger variety, depending on size.

-Other Names - Lo pue (Hmong); daikon (Japanese); lor bark (Cantonese Chinese); labanos (Filipino); cu-cai trang (Vietnamese).
-Also known as an oriental radish, Chinese radish, and icicle radish.
+Other Names – Lo pue (Hmong); daikon (Japanese); lor bark (Cantonese Chinese); labanos (Filipino); cu-cai trang (Vietnamese).
+Also known as an Asian radish, Japanese radish, Oriental radish, Chinese radish, White radish and Icicle radish.

 Culture – Culture is similar to the common radish, except that daikons are bigger and need more space and a longer growing season.
 A deep, loose, moist, fertile soil is required.
 Plant in late winter or early spring for spring and summer use and in July for fall harvest.